Murat Ertel: 1990–2000

 Bülent Tangay (Maximal Punch Effect) on tenor saxophone and later Serhat Ersöz (2/5 BZ) on keyboard were added to the band and they made the concert album called Cemal with this lineup.
 (1992) He composed music for Nur Akalın's short films.
 (1992–1993) He composed music for several stop motion commercials with the animation company Anima.
 They met Esat Başak and made him the visual artist of the group.
 He started designing pages for Mondo Trasho, one of Turkey's first fanzines.
 He moved to Maltepe Süreyya Beach and established Plaj Studio.(1993–2005) The album called 13 was released with the first recordings in this studio.
 (1993) This album consisted of 12 solo songs by 12 ZeN members and was produced by Murat Ertel.
 Ertel did not have a song on the album.
 The album was reproduced in 13 copies.
-He wrote about music in Studio İmge magazine.
+He wrote about music in Studio İmage magazine.
 He entered Marmara University's Cinema and TV department and graduated from there with a master's degree.

 Then he rehearsed and recorded concerts with various groups such as Leblebi and Repertuar Köpekleri.
 He came up with the name of Repertuar Köpekleri (Repertoire Dogs) (the first and original group) (1993) and with this group they played cover songs in rock n roll and blues style in bars such as Kemancı, Roxy, Hayal Kahvesi in Istanbul and achieved commercial success.
 After the group disbanded within a few months, two more groups with the same name were established in Istanbul and İzmir.

 He took part in projects such as Mavi Sakal, İD, Kamu Elka.
 He started his professional career as a DJ in the Afrika bar at Bilsak İstanbul and then he DJed almost every year, a few times a year, in different venues such as Nu Blu, Bina, Babylon Istanbul, Roxy, Populist.
 Again at Bilsak African bar he formed a band playing reggae covers with Osman Osman, an African raggamuffin vocalist and with toasting style.
 Serdar Öztop played guitar, Okan Özpoyraz played drums, Murat Ertel played bass.
 He played harmonica, barrels and percussion with the Mavi Sakal band between 1992 and 1998.
 He also attended the band's famous concert at London's Wembley Arena.
 The harmonica part he played in the song of the same name from the band's album Çektir Git was featured in the movie Kaybedenler Klübü.

 In 1993, he recorded an album with the band called Nal Kafalar at Plaj Studio.
 The album was not released although mixed.